-COTA has a national project on "Controlling my own life - making the most of CDC" aimed at consumers.
+COTA has a project on "Controlling my own life - making the most of CDC" aimed at consumers.
 Its objectives are:

-Enable and support older people to maintain control of their own life by making the most of CDC;

-Develop and deliver information and support for older people, including self and peer strategies, materials and a train the trainer module;
+- ➤ Enable and support older people to maintain control of their own life by making the most of CDC; - Develop and deliver information and support for older people, including self and peer strategies, materials and a train the trainer module;

-- CDC is a first and significant step toward a vastly different aged care system. - And so there are new opportunities for both consumers and providers.
+- CDC is a first and significant step toward a vastly different aged care system. - In which much of the genuine "red tape" regulatory regime of today would be swept away, while maintaining consumer protections. - And so there are new opportunities for both consumers and providers.

-- But CDC does contain its own contradiction the package still goes to the provider, who is accountable for it to government. - This will limit the degree to which consumers can exercise full rights and control over their support and care. - We need to move beyond this to full fund holding by consumers as soon as possible.
+- But CDC does contain its own contradiction the package (later the bed licence) still goes to the provider, who is accountable for it to government. - This will limit the degree to which consumers can exercise full rights and control over their support and care. - We need to move beyond this to full fund holding by consumers as soon as possible.

-- We have a new government that's policy is to "implement, monitor and build upon" the LLLB reforms. - They have a commitment to a new "statement of principles" with the sector intended to move us closer to the PC proposals.
+- We have a new government that is promising much change and some providers thought it might turn back this clock or slow it down. - However we have worked closely with them in Opposition during the PC and LLLB reforms.
+Their policy is to "implement, monitor and build upon" the LLLB reforms. - They have a commitment to a new "statement of principles" with the sector intended to move us closer to the PC proposals.